NautilusTrader

 Databento

-NautilusTrader includes an adapter for the Databento API and Databento Binary Encoding (DBN) format data.
-Databento is a market data provider only.
-The adapter does not include an execution client, but you can pair it with a sandbox for simulated execution.
-You can also match Databento data with Interactive Brokers execution, or calculate traditional asset class signals for crypto trading.
+NautilusTrader includes an adapter for the Databento API and for data in Databento Binary Encoding (DBN).
+Databento is a market data provider only, so the adapter does not include an execution client.
+Pair it with a sandbox for simulated execution, route execution through another adapter such as Interactive Brokers, or use it to calculate traditional asset class signals for crypto trading.

 The adapter supports: